Loading figure…

 Deb Fischer supports free trade agreements and has voted in favor of implementing the USMCA, indicating her support for lower tariffs and trade expansion.

-Position extraction pending on 6 issues: Foreign Aid, Taxes, Education, School Curriculum, Criminal Justice, Tech Regulation.
+Position extraction pending on 8 issues: Foreign Policy, Economy & Jobs, Taxes, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns.

 Read twice and referred to the Committee on the Judiciary.